-At the end of a shoot, once we know what their lines are and what looks best on them, we aim for creativity.
+Towards the middle to the end of a shoot, once we know what their lines are and what looks best on them, we aim for creativity.
 It’s best not to toss dancers from one type of movement to another in rapid succession.
 What this means: Don’t start with a large jump followed by your dancer sitting down, then going for a certain line, then back to a jump.
 Following their natural rhythm will get you better shots faster.

-3) Allow your dancer to have the time to look at the shots to fine tune their technique.
+3) Allow your dancer to have the time to look at the shots.
+Give them the chance to fine tune their technique.
 Don’t be in a hurry to move on when you think you got the shot if they don’t like how they look.
 It takes significantly longer to get a good dance shot than most photographers realize.

 To help address this issue even more, we’ve put together a video all about finding the dancer’s lines which will be available soon.
 I encourage you all to consider purchasing this video and signing up for one of my upcoming workshops which are aimed at helping you learn the elements of quality shooting and working with your dancers to get the best shots and improve your craft.